JohannesBuchner/PyMultiNest/doc/install.rst

 On **Mac OSX**:

-* As in the instructions above, you need cmake and a Fortran compiler.
+* As in the instructions above, you need cmake (e.g. with "brew install cmake"), a Fortran compiler (e.g. with "brew install gcc") and possibly MPI (e.g. with "brew install open-mpi" and then "pip install mpi4py")
 * If you google for "MultiNest Mac OSX" or "PyMultiNest Mac OSX" you will find installation instructions.

 2. Building the libraries